 Know What To Hang

 Not every pieces requires a hanger.
-There are some pieces like sweaters that needs to be folded for it not to loose its shape.
+There are some pieces like sweaters that needs to be folded so it doesn’t loose its shape.
 If you’re limited on hanging space considered folding jeans, workout gear, graphic tees, and loungewear items.

 Off Season Storage